dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 export function deletePost(id, history) {/* axios delete */}
 ```

-Each of these methods will return a function that takes dispatch as its argument, runs some axios call, and then dispatches some action.
+Each of these methods will *return a function that takes dispatch as its argument*, runs some axios call, and then dispatches some action.
 In the above that ActionType actions are named the same as the functions, however it might help to think of them as FETCH_POSTS_SUCCEEDED for instance.
 It is the action that is dispatched to the reducers with the payload results of the asynchronous call.

 In the `.then` success call on create and delete you may find it useful to simply navigate to another page.
 For instance when you hit delete on a blog post *Post* page you would want to be taken back to the `Posts` page.
 Simply add `history.push('/')` to navigate to another page from within your ActionCreator function.
 But where does history come from?
 Unfortunately, only routed components have access to history (not our actions module), so we will have to pass that in to our *ActionCreators* when they are called.
 Add a parameter to any actionCreator that needs to call history like so `this.props.createPost(post, this.props.history)`.

 ⚠️ If you run into a problem where for some reason your *ActionCreator* seems to run but never dispatches an action, that might be because you are running the unconnected version that you imported rather than the connected version of the function that you get from `mapDispatchToProps`.
-So always remember to run *ActionCreators* as their `this.props` version because that is what `connect()` does, it gives us a modified version of the function that is run inside of `dispatch`.
+So always remember to run *ActionCreators* as their `props` version because that is what `connect()` does, it gives us a modified version of the function that is dispatched.
+You can think of it like this: props.yourActionCreator == dispatch(yourActionCreator).

 <details markdown="block">
 <summary> 🤦‍Want an copy/paste example❓